DaanSchlosser/CFTree/README.md

 ### 1. Data Acquisition (`get_data`)
 - Input: `cases/<case_name>/case_area.geojson`
-- Downloads and clips AHN5 LiDAR tiles and digital terrain models (DTM) for the specified area.
+- Downloads and clips AHN LiDAR tiles and digital terrain models (DTM) for the specified area.
+- Defaults to **AHN6** (1x1 km Cloud-Optimized Point Cloud, served by `basisdata.nl`); pass
+  `--ahn-version 4` or `--ahn-version 5` to use the TU Delft GeoTiles host instead.
+- Note: the first AHN6 release covers only the northeast of the Netherlands.
+AHN6 outputs must be attributed (CC BY 4.0); AHN4 and AHN5 are CC0.
 - Outputs stored under `data/<case_name>/tiles/<tile_id>/`.

 ### 2. Tree Segmentation (`segmentation`)